lsc0301/NHL-data-display--platform-backend/README.md

 This project demonstrates skills in API integration, real-time data processing, cloud databases, and messaging patterns, showcasing a practical backend engineering implementation.

+## How to test whole project

+1. **Setup Configuration Files**
+   - Place the `.env` file (from email) in the project root directory
+   - Place the `nhl-data-display-platform-firebase-adminsdk-fbsvc-83e5772d7a.json` file in the `config/` folder

+2. **Start the Node.js Service**
+   - Run `npm run dev` to start the service locally
+   - The service will begin listening for Pub/Sub messages

+3. **Send a Test Message**
+   - Open a new terminal window
+   - Run `npx ts-node src/utils/send-test-message.ts` to send a test message
+   - Check the first terminal to see the service processing the message and storing data to Firestore

 ## Setup & Build

 ### Step 1: Initialize Project and Setup Git Repository